thanhhhl/lanthanh/pages/WHO Kobe Centre.md

 					- 6 Oct 21 actual graphs
 					- 31 Oct 21 get reviews and revise graphs
 					- 10 Dec 21 final graphs to be submitted
+				- Another report of Paul than ADB and WKC
 			- **Attachments:**